Transformers in Medical Image Analysis: A Review

-where $\alpha'_{i j}$ measures the contribution from the $j^{th}$ element of the input to the $i^{th}$ element of the output.
-Since $\alpha'_{i j}$ may have a large variance and may not conform to the definition of probability, the real weight is computed as:

-Through this operation, $\alpha'_{i j}$ is regarded as the attention assigned to element $v_i$.
+where $\alpha'_{i j}$ measures the contribution of the $j^{th}$ element of the input to the $i^{th}$ element of the output.
+Through this operation, $\alpha'_{i j}$ is regarded as the attention assigned to the element $v_i$.
 Thereby the final output attentions can be computed as a weighted sum of all values as follows:

-\textbf{Matrix self-attention:} In most cases, the query $q_i$, key $k_i$ and value $v_i$ for each input $x_i$ would be generated using parallel matrix computation.
-Let $X \in \mathbb{R}^{s \times c}$ denote the input matrix, $Q$ the query matrix, $K$ the key matrix and $V$ the value matrix.
+The element-wise self-attention can be feasibly extended to matrices.
+In most cases, the query $q_i$, key $k_i$ and value $v_i$ for each input $x_i$ are generated using parallel matrix computation. $x_i, q_i, k_i, v_i$ can be stacked together to matrices, respectively.
+Let $X \in \mathbb{R}^{s \times c}$ denote the input matrix, $Q$ denote the query matrix, $K$ denote the key matrix, and $V$ denote the value matrix, where $s$ is the number of the samples, and each matrix is consisted of the elements, \ie, $X=[x_1;x_2;\cdots;x_s]^T$.
 Similarly, We compute the attention matrix $A$ and output matrix $Z$ as follows,

-\textbf{Multi-head self-attention:} The work in \cite{vaswani_attention_2017} showed that applying different self-attention mechanisms to the same input can better capture complex and hierarchical features.
-Applying different self-attention layers acts as multiple kernels in convolution layers.
-Given $h$ self-attention mappings (or heads), the module outputs the final result by concatenating the $h$ different mapped representations.
+\textbf{Multi-head self-attention.} The work in \cite{vaswani_attention_2017} showed that applying multiple self-attentions to the same input can better capture hierarchical features.
+These self-attention layers work similarly to multiple kernels in convolution layers.
+Given $h$ self-attentions (heads), the module outputs the final result by concatenating the calculated attentions.

-where $W_i^Q$, $W_i^J$, $W_i^V$ denote linear projection matrices which map matrices $Q, K, V$ into different sub-spaces, respectively.
-And $W^O$ is an output projection matrix that concatenates self-attention outputs of all the attention heads.
+where $W_i^Q$, $W_i^J$, $W_i^V$ denote linear projection matrices, which map matrices $Q, K, V$ into different subspaces, respectively.
+And $W^O$ is an output projection matrix that concatenates self-attention outputs of all attention heads.